-This tuition cost applies to students beginning the Executive MBA Americas program in June 2019.
-Tuition for the class beginning in June 2020 will be posted in February 2020.
+This tuition cost applies to students beginning the Executive MBA Americas program in June 2022 (the Class of 2024).

 Included in the EMBA Americas program tuition:

 - Lodging and meals for residential sessions

 Tuition is billed in five installments, payable around the start of each term in June, August, January, May, and August.
 The $5,000 admissions deposit you pay upon enrollment will be applied to your first tuition installment.